Building Business Credit

 In order to obtain credit lines with most companies, you will need to have credit history of some sort.
 There are a couple of additional resources that help small businesses establish their credit.

-Nav.com helps business owners monitor and build their business credit.
-We recommend Nav.com for business owners, as they can offer you:
+We recommend Nav for all business owners, as they offer you:

-- Full business credit reports & scores from D&B, Experian and Equifax
+- Detailed business credit reports & scores from Experian and Equifax on your own business

-- Full personal credit reports & scores from Experian and TransUnion
+- Detailed personal credit reports & scores from Experian and TransUnion on yourself

-- Assistance building business credit by reporting your payment as an active tradeline to all 3 of the business credit bureaus
+- Build your business credit by reporting your payment as an active tradeline to all 3 of the business credit bureaus

 - FICO SBSS score - used by the SBA!